 You'll be dancing from the very first evening!

-Our new dancers course for 2021is an introduction to Scottish country dancing during an eight week programme arranged by our teaching team of RSCDS trained dance teachers.
-During the course you can:
+Our new dancers classes are an introduction to Scottish country dancing during a programme through the term arranged by our teaching team of RSCDS trained dance teachers.
+During the classes you can:

 practice the basic steps for fast and slow dances